Muhamed-M/Biom-Homepage/README.md

 The section in which the images moved horizontally also required little thought.

 It took me three days with 3-4 hours each day to complete this challenge.

-note: If you are resizing browser, please reload the page to restart the variables and make all the animations work properly.